remi219/MSC1_POOL_TimeManager/README.md

 Time tracking application with team management tool and data visualization.

 ## Tips
-The TimeManager application is running on an AWS instance and you can reach it here http://54.198.162.120:8080/
+The TimeManager application is running on an AWS instance reachable here http://54.198.162.120:8080/

 However if you prefer running it locally, use the following instructions.